The Potala Palace — Buddhism Palace on the Tibetan Plateau

 Until in the year 1645, the fifth Dalai Lama rebuilt and expanded this palace, supported by their suzerain, the emperors of the Qing Dynasty (1636 — 1912).

 In the following centuries, this palace had been expanded by each Dalai Lama several times, as their residences and ruling center.

 The White Palace was mainly as Dalai Lamas' residences, administrative offices, and ceremonial purposes.

-The Red Palace mainly has previous Dalai Lamas' mausoleums stupas surround by many sutra halls and temples.
+The Red Palace mainly has previous Dalai Lamas' mausoleums stupas surrounded by many sutra halls and temples.

 Panoramic of the Potala Palace, Photo from VCG.

 What is the importance of the Potala Palace in Tibet?